 West Kenya Project

 Post-acquisition, Shanta has undertaken various key processes to enhance the value accretion of this portfolio and to accelerate a construction decision for a third mine.
-Some of the more noticeable processes undertaken include:
+These include;

 • Appointed Yuri Dobrotin, P.Geo as Group Exploration Manager effective 1 January 2021.